spatialos/gdk-for-unity/docs/get-started.md

 Launch the Unity editor.
 It should automatically detect the project but if it doesn't, click Open and select `gdk-for-unity-fps-starter-project/workers/unity`.

-<%(Callout type="info" message="Opening the Unity project for the first time may take while, as Unity needs to import and process the project's assets, and SpatialOS needs to generate code.
-Why not make yourself a cup of tea while you wait?")%>

 ### Fix shader bugs

 There is a bug in the current preview version of the [High Definition Render Pipeline](https://blogs.unity3d.com/2018/03/16/the-high-definition-render-pipeline-focused-on-visual-quality/), where shaders do not fully compile and appear visually darker than intended.